google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

 1. The `document.write()` is in a top level document.
 The intervention does not apply to document.written scripts within iframes as they don't block the rendering of the main page.
-1. The script in the `document.write()` is Parser-blocking.
-Scripts with 'async' or 'defer' will still execute.
+1. The script in the `document.write()` is parser-blocking.
+Scripts with the '[async](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-async)' or '[defer](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-defer)' attributes will still execute.
 1. The script is not already in the browser HTTP cache.
 Scripts in the cache will not incur a network delay and will still execute.
-1. The request is not a reload.
+1. The request for the page is not a reload.
 Chrome will not intervene if the user triggered a reload and will execute the page as normal.

 Third party snippets sometimes use `document.write()` to load scripts.